Jaswant2023/Time-Series-Analysis/README.md

 3. **Seasonal Moving Average (SMA) component `Q`:** It represents the relationship between the observation and the residual errors from a moving average model applied to lagged observations in previous seasonal periods.

 4. **Seasonal Period `m`:** It specifies the number of time steps in each seasonal cycle.
-For example, if the data exhibits a yearly seasonality, `m` would typically be 12 for monthly data (12 months in a year).
+For example, if the data exhibits a yearly seasonality, `m` would typically be 12 for monthly data (12 months in a year) or may be a some t time.

 Together, the seasonal order determines how the seasonal patterns in the data are captured and modeled in SARIMA forecasting.
 Choosing the appropriate values for \( P \), \( D \), \( Q \), and \( m \) requires analyzing the seasonality in the data and experimenting with different combinations to find the model that best fits the data and yields accurate forecasts.